JohT/code-graph-analysis-pipeline/results/AxonFramework-4.7.5/external-dependencies/ExternalDependencies.md

 ### External Package

-A package is categorized as "external" if it is utilized as a dependency, or if any of its enclosed types are used as dependencies, but the code within it has not been analyzed (missing bytecode).
-This also applies to all build-in Java types, but they are explicitly filtered out here.
+An external type has no `byteCodeVersion` since it only occurs as a dependency but wasn't analyzed itself (missing bytecode).
+Core Java types like `java.lang.Integer` and primitives like `int` are considered "build-in" and therefore aren't interpreted as "external" even though their byte code is also missing.
+A package is categorized as "external" if the types it contains are classified as external.

 ### External annotation dependency